collective/collective.developermanual/source/views/browserviews.rst

     from zope.interface import Interface
     from five import grok

-    # Use templates directory to search for templates.
+    # Search for templates in the 'templates' directory
     grok.templatedir('templates')

     class MyView(grok.View):